 Make sure that your title gets across the tone of your story and will draw the attention of the right readers.

 Setting up a website is both easy and important.
-There are plenty of different services that you can use if you don’t know coding.
-There is even a specialized tool for writers, Readership Pro (coming soon), which is developed by the same team as Re:Fiction.
+There are plenty of different services that you can use if you’re not interested in doing the coding yourself.

 Your website is a place to express your personality, to show readers why they should be interested in you and your books.
 It’s also a place you will use to funnel readers to those books.
 So include some information about yourself and pages dedicated to each of your books.
 Include links to where people can buy them.
 Add a sign-up form for your mailing list.